omason19/AdventurePrototype/README.md

     - Enhancement 2: unsatisfied (name the method and explain the use of it).

 Experience requirements:
-- **4+ locations in the game world**: unsatisfied (name at least 4 of the classes).
+- **4+ locations in the game world**: satisfied (5 rooms: main, left, bottom, right, top).
-- **2+ interactive objects in most scenes**: unsatisfied (describe two examples)
+- **2+ interactive objects in most scenes**: satisfied (every room has an exit/return door and another thing to interact with: wizard, cupcake, VHS tape)
-- **Many objects have `pointerover` messages**: unsatisfied (describe two examples)
+- **Many objects have `pointerover` messages**: satisfied (all items/text that are included: bathtub= "you", doors tell you where you're going)
-- **Many objects have `pointerdown` effects**: unsatisfied (describe two examples)
+- **Many objects have `pointerdown` effects**: unsatisfied (most objects have some effect. wizard and cupcake add an inventory item, tape triggers an animation)
-- **Some objects are themselves animated**: unsatisfied (describe two examples)
+- **Some objects are themselves animated**: unsatisfied (tape, fade out on some objects)

 Asset sources:
-- (For each image/audio/video asset used, describe how it was created.
-What tool did you use to create it?
-Was it based on another work?
-If so, how did you change it, and where can we learn more about the original work for comparison?
-Use [Markdown link syntax](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#links).)
+- All assets are emojis

 Code sources:
 - `adventure.js` and `index.html` were created for this project [Adam Smith](https://github.com/rndmcnlly) and edited by me.